Music festival at the Eden Project with domes and pink flags

 Sustainable Festival Management BA(Hons) three year degree N822

-Sustainable Festival Management BA(Hons) with placement year PY52
+Sustainable Festival Management BA(Hons) with professional placement PY52

 All applications are considered on their individual merit and we welcome applications from all subject backgrounds including science, technology, engineering, mathematics, the arts or humanities.